duluca/angular1.5-starter/README.md

 -
 ## How to run

-- 'from the root application directory run the following:'
+- from the root application directory run the following:
+- `npm install gulp-cli -g`
-- '(Optional) npm install http-server -g'
+- (Optional) `npm install http-server -g`
 - `npm install`
 - `npm start`
-- 'note and paste the "Available On" location'
+- Note and paste the "Available On" location to your browser